 Since its earliest years, NYSTA has sought to foster standards in the profession of voice teaching.
 In the 1920s and 30s the organization led efforts to require certification by the New York State government for all voice teachers.
 While state certification was never implemented, its intent came to fruition with the establishment of our Professional Development Program (PDP).

 The PDP was initially guided by noted pedagogue Oren Lathrop Brown, and spearheaded by past NYSTA President, Janet Pranschke.
 In 2010, the program moved online in order to reach a wider audience.
-Under the leadership of the current PDP Director, Amanda Flynn, the program is currently being re-vamped.
+Under the leadership Amanda Flynn, our most recent PDP Director prior to Jared Trudeau, the program was revamped in 2022.
 The classes are being designed specifically for online learning and will bring the most current vocal pedagogy information to our students.
-The new program will launch in the Fall of 2020.